Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 6. Time Limit for Completing Investigation

 The Investigation Committee shall use its best efforts to complete the Investigation within 120 days.
-If the Investigation Committee is unable to complete the Investigation within 120 days, the Provost may grant an extension of time.
+If the Investigation Committee is unable to complete the Investigation within 120 days, the Vice Provost for Research may grant an extension of time.
 An extension may require approval of the responsible federal agency.
 For example, in cases involving PHS-funded research, it is necessary to obtain ORI approval to extend the Investigation beyond 120 days.
 (See Code of Federal Regulations, Vol. 42, Sec.
 93.311)

 The Investigation Report shall contain the same information which must be included in the Inquiry Report regarding the nature of the Allegations, sources of external support, and Research Records and evidence reviewed.
 In addition, the Investigation Report shall provide, for each separate allegation of Research Misconduct identified during the Investigation, a finding as to whether Research Misconduct did or did not occur.